cgemza/arduino-project02-spaceship-interface/README.md

 # arduino-project02-spaceship-interface
-Arduino Project 02: Create a Spaceship Interface using digitalWrite() This is a part of my Arduino learning journey.
-THe project uses basic digital output to turn on/off and blink LEDs.
+Arduino Project 02: Create a Spaceship Interface.
+This is a part of my Arduino learning journey.
+The project uses basic digital output to turn on/off and blink LEDs.
 I am working from the "Projects Book" by Arduino 2015.

 ## 🧠 Concepts
 - digitalWrite()